 In the sections below you will find our frequently asked questions around the Language Assistants programme and how to host a Language Assistant in your school.
-If you do not find the answer to your question here, please feel free to contact us.
+If you do not find the answer to your question here, please feel free to contact us or visit our new support forum on the SchoolsOnline website.

 Frequently asked questions